IDIAMath/idiamath.github.io/docs/question-match-plot part 2.md

 # Read Some Properties From A Graph

-I split the following question into two problems for now due to a problem with creating 3 PRT's, although i could create 2 PRT's as you can tell in part 2.

 ## Question Interpretation

 > Given a a surface defined by $$z=f(x,y)$$, where exact expression for $$f$$ is unknown to a user, ask the user to select a point on it where partial derivatives are positive/negative/zero.
 Given the same, ask the user to select local maxima/minima.